How is acute myeloid leukemia classified?

-Subtypes M0 through M5 all start in precursors of white blood cells.
+Subtypes M0 through M5 all start in early forms of white blood cells.
 M6 AML starts in very early forms of red blood cells, while M7 AML starts in early forms of cells that make platelets.

 World Health Organization (WHO) classification of AML

 The FAB classification system is useful and is still commonly used to group AML into subtypes.
-But it doesn’t take into account many of the factors that are known to impact prognosis (outlook).
-In 2001, the World Health Organization (WHO) published a newer system that includes some of these factors to try to help better classify cases of AML based on a patient’s outlook.
+But it doesn’t take into account many of the factors that are now known to affect prognosis (outlook).
+The World Health Organization (WHO) has developed a newer system that includes some of these factors to try to better classify AML.

-The WHO classification system divides AML into several broad groups:
+The WHO system divides AML into several groups: